wyne/stackmob-javascript-examples/README.md

 First, <a href="https://stackmob.com/platform/help/tutorials/html5_js_sdk" target="_blank">initialize Stackmob</a> within each example file (index.html, api/examples.html, etc. in the below).

-Then run the Local Runner below.
+Then run the StackMob Web Server below.

 ### Python
-The Python Local Runner is often a faster way to get running than the old Ruby version below.
+The Python Web Server is often a faster way to get running than the old Ruby version below.
 In your terminal/command prompt, run:

 		>  cd /mycomputer/path/to/stackmob-javascript-examples/
 		>  python stackmobserver.py